ktor-doc-jp/ktor-doc-jp/servers/features/status-pages.md

 class HttpRedirectException(val location: String, val permanent: Boolean = false) : RuntimeException() fun redirect(location: String, permanent: Boolean = false): Nothing = throw HttpRedirectException(location, permanent)
 ```

+There is a more advanced example showing this in the [redirect-with-exception](/samples/other/redirect-with-exception.html) sample.